wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 In Azure you can delete a _resource group_ to delete all the resources contained within it.

-You can delete the two resource groups you created today [via the portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/delete-resource-group?tabs=azure-portal#delete-resource-group), or you can run the following commands:
+You can delete the two resource groups you created for Parts 1-5, and any others your created for Part 6,  [via the portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/delete-resource-group?tabs=azure-portal#delete-resource-group), or you can run the following commands:

 ```
 az group delete --name InitialAppResources --yes